revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 ---

-27. What are the some pseudo classes you have used?
+27. What are some pseudo classes you have used?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)